Shefford vampire novel is ratings rival for horror legend Stephen King

 Thanks to his mother's advice, Dan persevered and published his first book in 2016, before writing a series of short stories which later became Fiona's Guardians.
 The book, of course, is dedicated to his late mother, Tamara.

-Dan, who is Burton Mayers Books first US author*CHECK, told the Chronicle: "It feels kind of special actually.
+Dan, who is Burton Mayers Books' first US author, told the Chronicle: "It feels kind of special actually.

 "I found them on Twitter.
 I kept submitting revised manuscripts to Richard Mayers, the principal, and eventually we both had a product we both believed in."